 While these core statuses are suitable for many businesses, this cookie-cutter system may not work for everyone!

-Imagine a business that sells jewellery and provides custom engraving.
+So for example, Imagine a business that sells jewellery and provides custom engraving.
 They could create a custom status called ‘out to engraving’.
 Another example is a store that custom manufactures each product.
 They could create a custom status called ‘being manufactured’

 There are a few ways you can create custom order statuses: